Hi, for these particular infrared heating panels reviews I wanted to determine which is the warmest heater that uses infrared.

 What is an infrared heater?

 Or the other kind that it could be is where it gives off no visible light at all (classed as far infrared or dark infrared) and still provide great warmth.
 These types are more often desired for the more discerning buyer.

-It can be as high as 75% MORE efficient than most typical room heaters!
+An infrared heater can be as good as 75% MORE EFFICIENT than most typical room heaters!

 Nir, Cir and Fir – huh?